The Complete Fall Garden Checklist

-As this summer was uncharacteristically hot and dry there was a lot less fungal problems in the garden but there was a much higher incidence of past.
+As this summer was uncharacteristically hot and dry, there were a lot less fungal problems in the garden than usual but there was a much higher incidence of pests.
 Spider mites, aphids, leafhoppers, and friends went crazy in the garden this year.
 To make sure that they don’t have a chance to overwinter, I’m cleaning up all of the fallen leaves and adding them to the compost.

-Shop catalogs or visit your garden stores to find the bulbs that you want to plant in your garden.
-Here are some ideas of bulbs and locations to plant your bulbs that might be helpful:
+Shop catalogs or visit your garden stores to find the bulbs that you want to plant in your garden next spring.
+Here are some ideas of bulbs and locations to plant them that might be helpful:

 - Beyond Tulips: Extraordinary Fall Bulbs You Need to Grow!

-- Five Fall Bulbs to Plant For Long Lasting Spring Colour
+- Five Fall Bulbs to Plant For Long-Lasting Spring Color

 - Preparing Fall Bulb Planters for Spring